aferrandi/dbtarzan/sourceforge/README.md

 Reads the values in the databases using the types INT, FLOAT, STRING, which should improve the performance and allow to sort the columns in the GUI table correctly.

-- Release 1.27

-able to explore different databases simultanously connecting them via virtual foreign keys, that can be added directly in DBTarzan.